datalad-handbook/book/docs/glossary.rst

       The complete path from the root of the file system.
 Absolute paths always start with ``/``.
       Example: ``/home/user/studyforrest-phase-2/sub-02``.
 See also :term:`relative path`.

+   checksum
+      TODO

+   commit
+      Adding selected changes of a file or dataset to the repository, and thus making these changes part of the revision history of the repository.
+Should always have an informative :term:`commit message`

    commit message
       A consise summary of changes you should attach to a ``datalad save`` command.
 This summary will show up in your :term:`Datalad dataset` history.